How Annie recovered with yoga for complex PTSD

 Dr Bessel has studied the imprint left on the mind, brain and body as result of suffering an event or series of traumatic events.

 Dr Bessel has worked with Annie, and tells some of her story.
 He is a practising psychiatrist, and is a serious yoga practitioner.
-He uses yoga in many of his treatments.
+He uses yoga in many of his treatments, including yoga for complex PTSD.

 At Flametree, we also have students using yoga to manage or recover from trauma.